jacekturek/fuzyecon/README.md

 > ℹ️ fuzzy sets are a part of the Artificial Inteligence toolkit
 >
-> ℹ️ fuzzy sets can be thought here as a research tool
+> ℹ️ fuzzy sets can be thought in this case as a research tool
 >
 > ℹ️ to combine it with the mathematical economics and formulas